-Multifetal (multiple) pregnancy occurs in 1 of 70 to 80 deliveries.
-Risk factors include
+Multifetal (multiple) pregnancy occurs in up to 1 of 30 deliveries.

 Some complications develop only in multifetal pregnancies.
 An example is twin-twin transfusion syndrome (when twins share the same placenta; this syndrome results in vascular communication between the two, which can lead to unequal sharing of blood).

-Cesarean delivery is done when indicated.
+Cesarean delivery Cesarean Delivery Cesarean delivery is surgical delivery by incision into the uterus.
+Up to 30% of deliveries in the US are cesarean.
+The rate of cesarean delivery fluctuates.
+It has recently increased, partly... read more is done when indicated.
 Cesarean delivery is recommended for twins unless the presenting twin is in vertex presentation.
 Higher-order multiples are typically delivered by cesarean regardless of presentation.

 In multifetal pregnancies, the overdistended uterus tends to stimulate preterm labor, resulting in preterm delivery.